gradio-app/gradio/guides/creating_a_chatbot_with_gradio.md

 ## Introduction

-Chatbots are widely studied in natural language processing (NLP) research and are one of the common applications of NLP in industry.
+Chatbots are widely studied in natural language processing (NLP) research and are a common use case of NLP in industry.
 Because chatbots are designed to be used directly by customers and end users, it is important to validate that chatbots are behaving as expected when confronted with a wide variety of input prompts.
 Using `gradio`, you can easily build a demo of your chatbot model and share that with a testing team, or test it yourself using an intuitive chatbot GUI.

 This tutorial will show how to take a pretrained chatbot model and deploy it with a Gradio interface in 4 steps.
-The live chatbot interface that we create will look something like this:
+The live chatbot interface that we create will look something like this (try it!):

+<iframe src="https://hf.space/gradioiframe/abidlabs/chatbot-stylized/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

 Chatbots are *stateful*, meaning that the model's prediction can change depending on how the user has previously interacted with the model.
-Our tutorial will also describe how to use **state** with a Gradio demos.
+So, in this tutorial, we will also cover how to use **state** with Gradio demos.

 ### Prerequisites